Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 d_m=d5[['sub_region_1','sub_region_2','date', 'retail_and_recreation_percent_change_from_baseline', 'grocery_and_pharmacy_percent_change_from_baseline',	'parks_percent_change_from_baseline',	'transit_stations_percent_change_from_baseline' ,	'workplaces_percent_change_from_baseline',	'residential_percent_change_from_baseline' ]]
 ```

-**Imputing the missing values by eplacinf them with the mean of that column:**
+**Imputing the missing values by explaining them with the mean of that column:**
 ```python
 d_m['retail_and_recreation_percent_change_from_baseline'] = d_m['retail_and_recreation_percent_change_from_baseline'].fillna(d_m['retail_and_recreation_percent_change_from_baseline'].mean())
 d_m['grocery_and_pharmacy_percent_change_from_baseline'] = d_m['grocery_and_pharmacy_percent_change_from_baseline'].fillna(d_m['grocery_and_pharmacy_percent_change_from_baseline'].mean())